OfficeDev/office-scripts-docs/docs/resources/excel-samples.md

 localization_priority: Normal
 ---

-# Basic scripts for Office Scripts in Excel on the web (preview)
+# Basic scripts for Office Scripts in Excel on the web

 The following samples are simple scripts for you to try on your own workbooks.
 To use them in Excel on the web: